 A Successful HR Technology Initiative Starts with the Strategy

-A successful strategy considers the vision for your transformation which includes the promise to your customer.
+A successful strategy considers the vision for your transformation, anchored in a people-first, tech-second philosophy, and includes the promise to your customer.
 In other words, once the technology is deployed, how will your workforce be served and what benefits will they experience?
 This may include enabling your managers with Manager Self-Service interactions that let supervisors perform tasks without the help of an HR associate.
-These manager self-service activities are a positive employee experience when they are frictionless and reduce the time spent on HR tasks.
-Manager self-service interactions may include approvals of employee time-sheets, time-off requests, and employee job and compensation activities such as title changes, pay increases and transfers.
+These manager self-service activities contribute to a consumer-grade experience when they’re intuitive, frictionless, and reduce the time spent navigating HR processesManager self-service interactions may include approvals of employee time-sheets, time-off requests, and employee job and compensation activities such as title changes, pay increases and transfers.
 Manager self-service also provides access to data such as compensation, performance information and attendance data.

 Managers are more likely to adopt and embrace the technology if the technology was built with them in mind.
 A successful HR technology initiative considers what managers need, want and desire prior to building the processes and workflows.
 This can be achieved through the development of personas and journey maps.
 This is a dynamic process, and it does not end with the technology go-live.
 Manager needs will continue to change over time as the organization changes and business needs evolve.
 Continued focus on the manager experience ensures continued manager desire to utilize the technology.